 He has also recently been nominated for Best Editing at the ASE Awards for his work on the acclaimed television show Back In Time For Dinner.

-Christopher began editing at Editel, one of Perth’s top commercial post-house’s, cutting high-end commercials.
+Christopher began editing in WA at Editel, one of Perth’s top commercial post-house’s, cutting high-end commercials.
 In 2002 Christopher moved to Melbourne where he worked at the FoxFooty Channel in its inaugural year, editing over 300 episodes of the popular sports show Club Corner.

-In 2003 Christopher was accepted into the prestigious Master of Arts (Drama) Editing course at AFTRS.
+In 2003 Christopher was accepted into the prestigious Master of Arts (Drama) Editing course at AFTRS (NSW).
 During the two-year course he edited many award winning shorts such as Still Life and Passion with a Pedigree.
 During his time at AFTRS, Christopher also wrote & directed two short films, the short horror Thirty-Five and the award winning short documentary Speakin’ Out.